pbom-dev/OSCAR/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering a safe and welcoming environment, we as the OSC&R team pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, gender expression, level of experience, education, socio-economic status, nationality, personal
+In the interest of fostering a safe and welcoming environment, we, as the OSC&R team, pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, gender expression, level of experience, education, socio-economic status, nationality, personal